destiny-evidence/fetch-abstracts-robot/README.md

 The **Fetch Abstracts Robot (FAR)** contains functionality for retrieving abstracts for target works by [_DOI_](https://en.wikipedia.org/wiki/Digital_object_identifier).
 Abstracts are retrieved from third-party APIs and transformed into generic enhancements to a target work.
 Third-party APIs are configured via an `APIConfig` class, with functionality for handling authentication, abstract unpacking (`AbstractUnpackStrategy`) and abstract (string) cleaning.
 There is functionality for batch and single abstract retrieval.
 The hierarchy of which API to hit first is then declared in an `ExternalAPIPriority` class.

-If further third-party APIs are to be added, simply instantiate such an `APIConfig`, and import and add it to `AVAILABLE_API_CONFIGS` in `main.py`.
+If further third-party APIs are to be added, simply instantiate such an `APIConfig`, and import and add it to `available_api_configs` in `main.py`.

 ## Setup